Publication Policy

 Archiving & Preservation Policy

-- Persistent identifiers: Articles are assigned DOIs for reliable citation and linking.
+- Persistent identifiers: Articles receive DOIs to support reliable citation, linking, and tracking.

-- Self-archiving: Authors may deposit the published version in repositories with DOI and license details.
+- Author repositories: Authors are encouraged to deposit the version of record in institutional or subject repositories with the DOI and license information.

-If a preservation service becomes unavailable, the journal will migrate content to alternative solutions to maintain continuity of access.
+If a preservation service or platform becomes unavailable, the journal will migrate content to alternative solutions to maintain continuity of access.

 Special and Supplemental Issue Policy